 One of these fears, originating from a Christian church legend, was that if anyone provoked the wrath of Saint Vitus, a Sicilian martyred in 303 A.D., he would send down plagues of compulsive dancing.

-The school was forced to shut down in after more than half the student - 95 out of 159, were affected.
+The school was forced to shut down after more than half the students - 95 out of 159, were affected.
 Ten days after the school was closed the plague struck a village 55 miles away and affected 217 for two months.
 The plague also spread through the countryside.

 Such epidemics occurred in ancient times and can still happen today.
 As we have seen there are several theories attempting to solve these mysterious outbreaks.
 Scientists may never be able to figure out exactly what caused the dancing mania outbreaks in medieval Europe.